404FoundingFather/wolfram-sim-ehammond/memory-bank/02-techContext.md

 *   Chrono: For timestamps in file naming and date handling.
 *   Thiserror: For structured error handling across the application.
 *   Tempfile: For temporary directories and files in testing (dev dependency).
+*   Tokio: Async runtime for gRPC service and streaming operations.

 ### Database
-*   N/A for MVP (State managed in memory by the Rust engine).
+*   N/A for MVP (State managed in memory by the Rust engine with JSON file persistence).

 ### Infrastructure
 *   Standard web hosting for the frontend SPA.